Preceptors

 Kinsey Kowalski, PharmD, BCCCP

-Kinsey is one of the PGY1 and PGY2 Critical Care, Cardiology, and Cardiothoracic Surgery preceptors at Memorial.
+Kinsey is one of the PGY1 and PGY2 Surgical/Trauma ICU and Cardiothoracic Surgery preceptors at Memorial.
+Kinsey also serves as PGY1 Residency Coordinator and was awarded preceptor of the year in 2023.
 Kinsey graduated with her Doctor of Pharmacy degree from University of Cincinnati James L. Winkle College of Pharmacy in 2015.
 She then went on to complete her PGY1 and PGY2 Critical Care residency, both at the University of Cincinnati Medical Center.
-Outside of work, Kinsey spends her time powerlifting, hiking, attempting to develop a green thumb and hanging out with her floppy bloodhound, Rosie.
+Outside of work, Kinsey spends her time lifting weights, hiking, and hanging out with her floppy bloodhound, Rosie, and her husband, Jacob.

 Eric Brown, PharmD, BCCCP